apprunjs/apprun-docs/docs/architecture.md

 });
 ```

-Because there is no reference to a shared global object, it is very easy to unit test the logic.
-Also, we can focus on the parts of _state_ that are needed to update and ignore the rest of the _state_ using the spread operator.
+Because there is no reference to a shared global object, it is very easy to unit-test the logic.
+Also, we can focus on the parts of the _state_ that are needed to update and ignore the rest of the _state_ using the spread operator.

 We only write a _view_ function that creates a virtual DOM.
 AppRun renders the DOM using the diffing algorithm.
 It only updates the DOM that is needed to change.
 Therefore, although we have only one _view_ function for all events, AppRun takes care of the differential rendering accordingly.